indrabasak/springfox-gson-example/README.md

     .create();
 ```

-At least, the serializer for `springfox.documentation.spring.web.json.Json` is
+The serializer for `springfox.documentation.spring.web.json.Json` is
 needed for viewing Swagger API JSON docs at '/v2/api-docs'.

 Rest of the serializers are needed for viewing Swagger UI at `/swagger-ui.html`